-Remove the battery cover by pressing down on the indentation near the top of the battery cover and sliding it down (1).
-Align the battery with the terminals near the bottom of the phone, then snap the rest of the battery into place(2).
-Align the battery cover then slide it upward until it clicks into place(3).
+Remove the battery cover by pressing down below the LG logo and sliding the cover up.
+Align the battery with the terminals near the top of the phone, then snap the rest of the battery into place.
+Align the battery cover then slide it upward until it clicks into place.